risingwavelabs/risingwave/docs/state-store-overview.md

 - <id>`.data`: Data file composed of ~64KB blocks, each of which contains the actual key-value pairs.
 - <id>`.meta`: Meta file containing large metadata including min-max index, Bloom filter as well as data block metadata.

-After the SST is uploaded to an S3-compatible service, the Hummock client will let the Hummock manager know there’s a new table.
+After the SST is uploaded to an S3-compatible service, the Hummock client will let the Hummock manager know there's a new table.
 The list of all SSTs along with some metadata forms a ***version***.
 When the Hummock client adds new SSTs to the Hummock manager, a new version will be generated with the new set of SST files.

 ![Write Path](images/state-store-overview/state-store-overview-02.svg)